Stopping meth abuse can be difficult and dangerous. Medical detox is a safe and effective method to begin meth addiction treatment.

 Methamphetamine (also known as “crystal meth”) is an extremely addictive drug.
 If a person uses it more than once or twice, they have a high chance of developing an addiction.
 Once a person becomes dependent, the body will go into withdrawal if they try to quit.
 Meth withdrawal symptoms may manifest during or after detox, which is the process of the body metabolizing and removing it.

-Meth withdrawal and detox are often uncomfortable experiences, and they are typically a significant reason people cannot quit meth on their own.
+During detox, meth withdrawal symptoms are often uncomfortable experiences, and they are typically a significant reason people cannot quit meth on their own.
 Not only is withdrawal unpleasant, but the symptoms can be dangerous to a person’s health.
-Medical detox makes the process safe because patients detox under the supervision of a doctor.
+Medical detox treatment makes the process safe because patients detox under the supervision of a doctor.

 Meth withdrawal symptoms can be physical, mental or behavioral.
-They can be intense, lasting for days or even weeks.
+They can be intense, lasting for days and, in some cases, weeks.
 Many factors determine the length of withdrawal symptoms, including the amount of time the person has been addicted.

 Methamphetamine withdrawal is usually an unpleasant experience.
 Symptoms begin around 24 hours after the last dose.
 Fatigue may set in first, followed by overwhelming feelings of depression.
 Many people also experience paranoia, hallucinations, anxiety and insomnia.